 With investment from SEED Social Responsibility, Professor James Evans and Dr Joe Ravetz are working in partnership with communities in Ardwick, one of the University’s anchor institutions, to consider the key issues, frame the problem, collect the data but, most importantly, assist to address the problems.

-For over 150 years, we have provided local schools with inspiring teachers who aim to tackle disadvantage.
+For more than 150 years, SEED’s Initial Teacher Education (ITE) team, based within the Manchester Institute of Education (MIE), has provided local schools with inspiring teachers who aim to tackle disadvantage.
 We have continually been ranked as one of the UK's leading providers of teacher training and our programmes are rated ‘outstanding’ by Ofsted.

 Our ITE team has maintained a strong commitment to inclusion, social mobility and tackling disadvantage through developing inspirational teachers who go on to serve our local communities, with 80% of trainee teachers taking up their first teaching position within 20 miles of the University.

 Perhaps more significantly, we support local schools and develop stronger relationships by:

 - brokering relationships with the wider University (e.g. through Widening Participation)

 - supporting schools to develop their own forms of initial teacher training through School Direct and school-centred teacher education.

 Every year, our highly motivated and very able graduates spend approximately 70,000 days in local schools improving the life chances and education of local children, while colleagues from across the University regularly work with local schools to improve outcomes for learners from all backgrounds.